MIT-LCP/critical-data-book/part_ii/chapter_17/README.md

-# section 2 chapter 6
+# Chapter 17.
+Defining the Patient Cohort.